 Tier 3 — Emerging/community:

-Self-hosted PaaS has the strongest MCP coverage.
-Dokploy (508 tools) and Coolify (38 tools) — the two leading open-source PaaS platforms — have remarkably comprehensive MCP integration.
-This makes sense: self-hosted PaaS users are exactly the audience likely to adopt AI-assisted infrastructure management.
+4. Self-hosted PaaS has the strongest MCP coverage.
+Dokploy (508 tools) and Coolify (379 stars, 42 tools) — the two leading open-source PaaS platforms — continue to outpace cloud PaaS on coverage depth.
+The audience overlap (self-hosters who want control) with AI-assisted infrastructure management is real.

 Comparison Table